Bryan Reynolds Player Props: Pirates vs. Astros

-The Pittsburgh Pirates and Bryan Reynolds, who went 0-for-4 last time out, take on Cristian Javier and the Houston Astros at PNC Park, Tuesday at 6:35 PM ET.
+On Wednesday, Bryan Reynolds (coming off going 1-for-4) and the Pittsburgh Pirates play the Houston Astros, whose starting pitcher will be Jose Urquidy.
+First pitch is at 12:35 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Astros.
+In his most recent game he had a one-hit performance (1-for-4) against the Astros.

 Bryan Reynolds Game Info & Props vs. the Astros